v6ak/pyi3l/README.md

 ## Ideas for future development

 * Import existing JSON layouts.
 WIP in import.py.
-(It might look like the same job as importing layouts from i3-save-layout, but there are some differences.)
+(It might look like the same job as importing layouts from i3-save-layout, but there are some differences, as [described in issue #7](https://github.com/v6ak/pyi3l/issues/7).)
 * Run-or-focus semantic